CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 ### Results {#results-2}

-At this moment we are able to show number of attachments on the sales orders list and display attachments.
+At this point, we can display the number of attachments in the Sales Orders list and view the attachments themselves.

 ![Dialog](./media/attachments/sales-orders-attachment-dialog-preview.webp)

 ### Downloading Attachment

-Having a dialog with attachments list in place, it is time to add function that will handle attachment download.
-To accomplish this, use core APIAttachments controller, precisely this GET method:
+With the attachments list dialog in place, it's time to add a function to handle attachment downloads.
+To achieve this, use the core APIAttachments controller, specifically the following GET method:

 ```text
 /api/Attachments/GetAttachmentByCustomKey/{attachmentSource}/{keyName}/{key}/{attachmentField}/{lineNum}